ugur-eren/react-swift-form/README.md

 # React Swift Form

 Yet another React form library, for React and React Native.
 Key difference from other form libraries is that it is built to be as fast as possible.
-No unnecessary re-renders.
+No unnecessary re-renders, no unnecessary re-validations.

 ## Quick Start